Design (DES)

 DES 3300.
 Digital Illustration.
 Units: 3

 This course teaches students how to translate design principles and illustrated imagery into a digital display format.
 Students will convert photo references and their own hand-drawn illustrations into stylized vector graphics.
 Through guided software demonstrations, pre-recorded tutorials, critiques, and image analyses, students will explore how branding OR narrative in their illustrations can enhance their portfolio.
 Students will be able to take their designs from ideation to conceptualization.
 The course will anticipate and reflect real world illustration projects.
 Students will initiate project proposals and be able to make variations to their work to satisfy different applications of their illustrations.
 Students will learn a variety of illustrative styles and techniques and become confident utilizing industry-standard illustration-based softwares.
-Two hours lecture and three hours lab per week.
+Two hours of discussion and three hours of activity per week.
+Materials fee required.

 DES 3500.
 Business of Creativity.
 Units: 3